Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 2 - Feature-based Statistical Representation

-In the previous sections, we propose DCNN and PCNN to establish the bridge between woven architectures and the corresponding modulus.
-Our proposed Deep Learning frameworks deliver high predictions for FDP, BDPa, and BDPb problems compared to baseline models.
-However, the high-level features extracted by PCNN are hard to understand and be used for other tasks like optimization.
-Thus, we want to know what physical or statistically meaningful features control the woven composite in-plane modulus, and we can use these features to optimize the woven composite.
-To find out these features and optimize woven composite, we conduct the GLCM-based feature analysis.
+In the previous sections, we proposed DCNN and PCNN to establish the bridge between woven architectures and the corresponding modulus.
+Our proposed Deep Learning frameworks deliver better predictions for FDP, BDPa, and BDPb problems than baseline models.
+However, the high-level features extracted by PCNN are challenging to understand and be used for other tasks like optimization.
+Thus, we want to know what physically or statistically meaningful features control the woven composite in-plane modulus, and how we can use these features to optimize the woven composite.
+To that end, we conduct the GLCM-based feature analysis.

-\subsection{Statistical features from weave pattern}
+\subsection{Statistical Features from Weave Pattern}

-Weave patterns are represented by a checkerboard model, which can be viewed as a type of texture.
+Since weave patterns are represented by a checkerboard model, we considered this as a type of texture with pixel values of '0' or '1'.
 Texture features describe the spatial distribution of pixels (cells) that reflect an object's roughness, smoothness, granularity, and randomness.
-Texture can be used to segment images into regions of interest and classify those regions into regular texture and quasi-regular texture.
-Regular texture's element follows a certain pattern, whereas quasi-regular texture's element has an arbitrary shape and is distributed based on intensity.
-Common texture feature extraction methods include statistical, structural, and spectral methods.
+Texture can also be used to segment images into regions of interest and classify those regions into regular texture and quasi-regular texture.
+Regular texture's element follows a specific pattern, whereas quasi-regular texture's element has an arbitrary shape and is distributed based on intensity.
+Standard texture feature extraction methods include statistical, structural, and spectral methods.
 This paper utilizes the statistical method and constructs the Gray Level Co-occurrence Matrices (GLCM).
 GLCM elements are defined in Equation~\ref{eqn:GLCM}.